folutade/KnowThatYouAnointed/content/posts/the-party.md

   **You dyin' of thirst, you dyin' of thirst
   So hop in that water, and pray that it works***.

-    * On the track “LUST.” from *DAMN.*, Kendrick seems to allude to the experience of "daying of thirst" as he reveals the demonic influence that driving people towards greed, conspicuous consumption, and need for "holy water".
+    * On the track “LUST.” from *DAMN.*, Kendrick seems to allude to the experience of "dying of thirst" as he reveals the demonic influence that is driving people toward greed, conspicuous consumption, and the need for "holy water."

       * ***I need some water**
       Something came over me
       Way too hot to simmer down, might as well overheat*

-* During a skit at the end of "Sing About Me, I'm Dying of Thirst", an older Christian woman sees that Kendrick and his friends were "dying of thirst" because their sadness and anger was driving them towards killing their enemies and putting their own lives at risk.
-She tells them that their thirst for blood and violence was really a spiritual thirst could only be satisfied by “holy water”, being baptized by the Spirit of the Lord, and receiving a new kind of life from Jesus.
+* During a skit at the end of "Sing About Me, I'm Dying of Thirst," an older Christian woman sees that Kendrick and his friends were "dying of thirst" because their sadness and anger were driving them toward killing their enemies and putting their own lives at risk.
+She tells them that their thirst for blood and violence was really a spiritual thirst that could only be satisfied by “holy water,” being baptized by the Spirit of the Lord, and receiving a new kind of life from Jesus.

   * *Young man, come talk to me!
 Is that what I think that is?
   I know that's not what I think that is